 Spontaneous mutations in the bacterial chromosome can make a bacterium resistant to the antibiotics.
 Generally, such mutations result in a change in the target enzyme or cellular structure; therefore, the target is no more susceptible to the drug.

 In many countries, drugs are available to the public without any prescription; people may take antibiotics on their own prescription and which may further increase the prevalence of drug-resistant strains.

-Mostly antibiotics are prescribed without properly culturing and identifying the pathogen.
-This favors the development and spread of antibiotics-resistant strains because the antibiotics destroy susceptible bacteria that would usually compete with drug-resistant strains.
+Most antibiotics are prescribed without properly culturing and identifying the pathogen.
+This favors the development and spread of antibiotic-resistant strains because the antibiotics destroy susceptible bacteria that would usually compete with drug-resistant strains.
 The result may be the emergence of drug-resistant pathogens.